Thank you for your interest in the National Medical Association’s 2015 Scientific Assembly in Detroit, Michigan.

 National Medical Association Annual Convention & Scientific Assembly

-Call for 2014 Scientific Papers
+Call for Abstracts

 - Abstracts for oral and poster presentations must be submitted via the online form below.
 No other electronic formats will be accepted.

-- The submitting author is designated as the presenting author.
+- The submitting author is designated as the presenting author

 - All communications regarding the abstract submission will only be directed to the submitting author.